Skip to content

 Policy

 Policy controls what Murph does with a drafted response when a session is running.
-It is not a factuality checker.
+The selected policy profile is the source of truth for Murph's default autonomy.

-Murph Agent is the preferred way to create or adjust a custom profile:
+Murph Agent is the preferred way to create, preview, and select a custom profile:

 bash